wiloon/blog/content/post/archive-1/2012-11-28-debian-installation.md

 sudo dpkg-reconfigure locales

-#select all lines start with zh_&#8230; , select OK move to  next screen.
+#select all lines start with zh_... , select OK move to  next screen.

 #select en_US as default language of the system